rustwasm/book/src/game-of-life/interactivity.md

 });
 ```

-Finally, we were previously kick starting the game and its animation by calling
+Finally, we were previously kick-starting the game and its animation by calling
 `requestAnimationFrame(renderLoop)` directly, but we want to replace that with a
 call to `play` so that the button gets the correct initial text icon.